Reference programme

 Review the documented path and the level actually reached.

 Related evidence: the 100-hour books show different starting points, stages and documented limits.
-View the complete paths.
+See the work.

 Questions before the programme